Syberam/FdF/README.md

 # FdF
 little software to print on screen an image from map based on a .txt file.

+[graphic API with MinilibX, kind of little libX, and Cocoa, and OpenGL]

 example of easy map of a kind of pyramide colum = x ; rows = y ; values = h :

             0 0 0 1 0 0 0\n